pyroesp/pyroesp.github.io/_posts/2019-24-04-Game-Boy-Oscilloscope-part-2.md

 ### PCB v1 arrives

 Oh, how I loathe customs.
-1,5 week after the PCB was supposed to arrive I get a letter in the mail from our wonderfule Belgian customs telling me I need to provide proof of purchase for the package.
+1,5 week after the PCB was supposed to arrive I get a letter in the mail from our wonderful Belgian customs telling me I need to provide proof of purchase for the package.
 I ordered a few extra things from JLCPCB this time, because I thought the PCB was done:
 - Color red
 - Gold plated